ekrtf/dood/doc/2-critical-literature-review.md

 ## The rise of ML

+Machine learning defers from traditional computer based problem solving.
+The traditional approach consists in having an input and an algorithm that would transform the input into a desired output.
+In most machine learning frameworks, we need to know a set of outputs - the training set.
+We use the training set to make the machine *learn* an algorithm by itself.
+That way we can later transform an input into an output - withtout having explicitely programmed the algorithm.

 ### It's happening
 Every iOS user, checkbook holder or ... have been benefiting from ML for years.